-The Graduate Counseling Program at the University of Mary Hardin-Baylor aspires to be the program of choice for persons seeking development as viable, competent, effective, and ethical professional mental health counselors and educators.
+The Graduate Counseling Program at the University of Mary Hardin-Baylor aspires to be the program of choice for persons seeking development as viable, competent, effective, and ethical professional mental health and marriage and family counselors.
 Students and faculty collaboratively pursue knowledge, faith, compassion, justice and innovative ideas so that they may develop and provide counseling and educational services to diverse community populations throughout the nation and abroad.

-The Graduate Program in Counseling seeks to prepare students from diverse backgrounds and cultural experiences as master’s level clinicians for the mental health fields.
-The program also equips students with skills needed to continue their academic training at the doctoral level.
+The Graduate Counseling Program seeks to prepare students from diverse backgrounds and cultural experiences as master’s level clinicians for the mental health and family therapy fields.
+The program also equips students with skills needed to later continue their academic training at the doctoral level if they choose.
 This program gives students opportunities to develop knowledge and competence in counseling skills, theory, assessment, empirically based research and personal growth so that they may deliver professional mental health services in a variety of work settings.
 Our mission embodies the values of UMHB as a Christian-based institution and the ethical principles of the mental health professions: autonomy, beneficence, non-malfeasance, justice, fidelity, and veracity.
-The programs are designed to meet the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and educational requirements for Texas licensure and certification by the Texas State Board of Examiners for Licensed Professional Counselors, and the Texas State Board of Examiners for Marriage and Family Therapists.
+The programs are designed to meet the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and educational requirements for Texas licensure by the Texas State Board of Examiners for Licensed Professional Counselors, and the Texas State Board of Examiners for Marriage and Family Therapists.

-GOAL IV: To equip students with skills needed to continue their academic training at the doctoral level.
+PROGRAM GOAL IV: To equip students with skills needed to continue their academic training at the doctoral level if they choose.